 Standing with feet hip-width apart, raise your arms straight out to the side at shoulder height.
 First make 10 small controlled circles forward, then 10 small controlled circles backward, then 10 medium size circles forward and 10 backward.
 Finish with 10 large slow controlled circles backward, opening up your chest and releasing any tension in your shoulders.

-Five minutes or less is all it takes to set yourself up for a solid start to your ride with these simple, no-equipment warmups that can be done at the barn.
+Five minutes or less is all it takes to set yourself up for a solid start to your ride with these simple, no-equipment warmups for riders that can be done at the barn.
 Now go ride!

 Debbie Rodriguez is an International Sports Sciences Association certified personal fitness coach, Grand Prix dressage rider and USDF Gold Medalist, USEF ‘S’ Dressage Judge, ‘R’ Eventing Judge, and creator of Success in the Saddle rider fitness DVDs. www.successinthesaddle.com